Agent Binky: Pets of the Universe: Production

 On September 19, 2018, it was announced that Nelvana would adapt the Kids Can Press graphic novel series "Binky the Space Cat" by Ashley Spires into an animated television series titled "P.U.R.S.T.
 Agent Binky".
 Agent Binky: Pets of the Universe was picked up for 52 11-minute episodes (often broadcast as 26 22-minutes) and was set to be released in 2019.
 The following February, it was revealed that the series was retitled to Agent Binky: Pets of the Universe, making it one of the first produced by redknot, a joint venture between Nelvana and Discovery Communications to produce content for Canada, Latin America and the rest of the world.

 On January 7, 2021, Agent Binky: Pets of the Universe was renewed for a second season of another 52 11-minute episodes.
 The second season premiered in 2022.

 Episodes

-The first season consists of 26 22-minute episodes.
+Season 1 (2019–20)

-Season 1 (2019-2020)
+Every season consists of 52 11-minute episodes.